 Wasabi uses CoinJoin – a mechanism by which multiple participants combine their coins into one large transaction with multiple inputs and outputs.
 An observer cannot determine which output belongs to which input, and neither can the participants themselves.
 This makes it difficult to trace where a particular coin originated and where it was sent.

 In simple terms, CoinJoin means: "When you want to make a transaction, find someone else who also wants to make a transaction and make a joint transaction together."
 To increase privacy, the wallet routes all of its transactions through the Tor network by default.

 Wasabi is available for Windows, Mac OS, and Linux.
 Unfortunately, there is no Android or iOS version available.

 If you want to know more about Wasabi, go to wassabiwallet.io.

-Samourai Wallet is an open-source, anonymous Bitcoin wallet released in 2016.
+Samourai Wallet is an open-source, non-custodial, anonymous Bitcoin wallet released in 2016.
 As stated on Samourai's website, it keeps your transactions private, your identity masked, and your funds secure.

 Samourai makes sure you that never re-use the same Bitcoin address.
 Additionally, it routes all transactions through the Tor network or an anonymous VPN, concealing your IP address.
 The wallet uses Stonewall protection that makes it more difficult for outside parties to trace your transactions.
 A recently released Bitcoin mixing feature based on CoinJoin is also available for beta testing.